 This might be a single pane of highly specialized glass or more usually an assembly of them for any given camera lens.
 The quality of the manufacturing impacts the clarity and longevity of the lens.

-Focusing ring.
-Whether manually used or automated on digital lenses, this controls how of your frame is in focus.
+Whether manually used or automated on digital lenses, this controls how off your frame is in focus.
 Many modern lenses have indicators and settings that allow a combination of manual and auto-focusing techniques.

 Hoods for your lens are used to prevent rain from hitting the lens or help reduce how much light is filtering through.
 Caps can snap, push or screw onto the front and back of a lens for added protection before and after use.